SPECIAL NEEDS PLANNING

 Many people with special needs have the legal capacity to sign these documents.

 In the event of a divorce, a Qualified Domestic Relations Order (“QDRO“) can direct spousal or child support payments to a Special Needs Trust.
 In Texas ordinary child support limits do not apply to a child with special needs, who is entitled to lifelong support.
-If this was not required at the time of the divorce, a disabled adult child can ask the court to modify its decree.
+If this was not required at the time of the divorce, a parent or a disabled adult child can ask the court to modify its decree.

 The most important thing to remember is who the Special Needs Trust is for.
 Whether special needs arise from birth, development or a personal injury, everyone should have a chance to live the best life they can.
 Understanding what that life might be, what someone likes or doesn’t like, what makes them happy and what they would rather avoid should be shared with others who are – or may become – a part of their life.
 A Special Needs Trust accompanied by a Letter to My Friend, suggestions for a Life Plan and regular reviews, preferably with advice from a care manager and relevant professionals, can guide the trustee and others in the years to come.

 Although legal guardianship may come to mind when you think of the future, it is not the only and often not the best approach for either the person or the prospective guardian.
 There are many other ways to combine needed protection with freedom of choice.
 Alternatives to Guardianship